EdgeTX/edgetx.github.io/docs/Radio-hardware-specifications-for-EdgeTX.md

 * Monochrome display with either 128x64 pixels or 212x64 pixels.
 * possibility to flash the firmware via USB-DFU (with or without dedicated DFU button)
 * constantly enabled energy source for the real-time-clock
 * Keys to navigate the menus.
-Minimally, Menu, Enter, Return/Exit, Up, Down, Page and two horizontal trim buttons should be availabe.
+Minimally, Menu, Enter, Return/Exit, Up, Down, Page and two horizontal trim buttons should be available.
 Up/Down can be substituted with an encoder/roller.
 * possibility to power down the radio from main microcontroller
 * possibility to sample the voltage of the main battery
 * Neopixel RGB LEDs only on PWM capable pins with DMA support